SashimiDaBest/social-media-app/README.md

 1. **Test Storing Image**
 - [1]
 - [] - Use a file path from the tester's computer.
-The tester’s image appearing in the sample test folder after following the prompt should indicate successful writing of the image file on the server side.
+The tester’s image appearing in the SampleTestFolder after following the prompt should indicate successful writing of the image file on the server side.
 2. **Test View Followers**
 - [2]
 - [N] - using “N” should return the user back to the profile page menu, but any other input will work as well.